 Amelia J. Davis

 Mora worked in the greenhouse ever since she was adopted from NHSPCA 14 years ago.
 She learned to turn around in 12” aisles without harming any plants and hunt for voles when they sneak into the plants.
-My dear companion passed away on October 8, 2012.
+My dear pet companion passed away on October 8, 2012.
 Swim and chase balls to your heart’s content.
+Mora still visits me occasionally for walks and trips to the beach.